All posts by Thomas Herman

 The California Geographic Alliance and California Global Education Project have collaborated to create an online professional learning course that supports teachers in using the revised student atlas, California: A Changing State (2nd Ed.), as a teaching and learning resource.

-• This is a 6-week course (three 2-week modules, 4-5 hours per module) offered through the University of San Diego Professional and Continuing Education program.
+• The course has 3 modules, requiring approximately 4-5 hours per module to complete.
+It is offered through the University of San Diego Professional and Continuing Education program.

 • The instructor is Thomas Herman, PhD, Director of the CGA.